 But let's be real – we're topping them with olive oil and cheese, so I'm not pretending this is one of the healthiest meals.
 Let's take the nutrients where we can get them.

-Roasting them in (roughly) 1/4 inch slices works well so they are sturdy enough to hold some toppings, but not too thin where they all burn.
+Roasting the potatoes in (roughly) 1/4 inch slices works well so they are sturdy enough to hold some toppings, but not too thin where they all burn.
+Really the trick is to cut them evenly.

-I like to add the cheese on the potatoes in a couple layers to get a more even distribution.
-It's no fun to realize all the good cheese and toppings are gone after only eating the top half of your nacho plate!
+I like to add the cheese on the potatoes in a couple layers so that each bite will have a good distribution of cheese.
+It's no fun when you realize all the good cheese and toppings are gone after only eating the top half of your nacho plate!

-As far as toppings go – you can go with your favorites!
-I kept mine fairly minimal with green onion, jalapeno and salsas (corn AND tomato salsa FTW).
-I didn't even realize I was going for a green theme!
+As far as toppings go – you can go with really any of your favorites.
+I kept mine fairly minimal with green onion, jalapeno and salsas (corn AND tomato salsa for the win).
+I didn't even realize I was going for a green theme, but that brings a bit more “luck of the Irish” feel!

 You could even shape it like a shamrock if you're artistically inclined!
 I didn't think of this until I was editing the photos, but that could be super cute.